emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 ---
 title: GPU passthrough on NixOS to a Windows 11 VM
 publishDate: 2025-03-29
+description: >-
+  Running a Windows 11 virtual machine on NixOS with near-native performance using GPU passthrough
 ---

 Last week, I set up GPU passthrough on NixOS, enabling me to run a Windows 11